guillaume-chevalier/ReuBERT/README.md

 See the steps 1 and 2 in the cloud directory's [README.md](cloud_scripts/README.md).

 You may skip this step if a member of your team already did this step, as it is compute-intensive and costly.

+\# TODO: Google Drive link or other link for the data folder.

 ### Download the fine-tuned BERT's weights for local CPU usage of the model